Thinking critically about research

 In pairs (5 minutes):

-- For each pair: Which critique is stronger?
+- For each pair of critiques (A and B): Which is stronger?
 Why?

 - Which critique did you prefer?
 Why?